 Did your article generate leads?
 Did your social media post make the final push to convert a follower into a customer?
 Tracking results and evaluating content’s impact on the audience is also vital to the content development process.

 Gather your intel and compare it against your planned content goals: this is how you know whether your content is working and what you have to tweak.
 Google Analytics gathers data on your website content and blog performance, while social media platforms have their own built-in analytics.
+Don’t just focus on the content, though.
+Underlying issues like a poor performing website impact conversions.
+So be ready to implement a website development strategy to support your content goals.

 Let’s do it!